 He is Charter Member of the International Society of Primerus Law Firms, an organization dedicated to restoring integrity to the practice of law.
 He was awarded the first Primerus Public Service Award in 1995 for his work on behalf of victims of the Oklahoma City Bombing.
 He received the Primerus Lifetime Achievement award in 2012 and is currently the Chair-elect of the Primerus Plaintiff and Consumer Institute.
 He was elected to membership in the American Board of Trial Advocates (ABOTA) in 2014, and was recently elected as a Fellow of the Litigation Counsel of America.
 He is also a member of the Public Justice Foundation, an organization that fights to insure all Americans have access to justice as guaranteed by our Constitution.

 Fletcher has been a member of the Oklahoma Association for Justice (OAJ) for almost 40 years.
 In 2015 he was presented the Tomy D. Frasier Lifetime Achievement Award.
-He currently serves as Vice-President, and will become president of the organization in 2019.
+He currently serves as the President of the organization.

 He has been married to Dianne (Strasner) Handley for 43 years.
 They have two sons.
 Ashton Handley is a US Navy veteran of the Persian Gulf War, a 2004 graduate of Loyola University, New Orleans, and a 2008 graduate of the University of Tulsa College of Law.
 Alex Handley served in the US Navy Reserves, is a 2004 Graduate of the University of Southern California and a 2014 graduate of Oklahoma City University College of Law.
 Both Ashton and Alex are attorneys with The Handley Law Center.